 The night before I jot down the two or three things I want to tackle around my main goal the following morning.
 And then when that willpower clock hits 10AM I jump right in and complete them.
 It’s empowering.
 And guess what?
 I’m now three steps closer to buying that next rental property and acheiving financial freedom.

 Often I notice that I don’t get much else accomplished the rest of the day.
 I reserve the easy-to-accomplish things for low willpower times.
 Returning email, fixing a graphic on my website, doing some online banking, all of these things require minimal willpower.
 If I accomplish none of these things I’ll feel empowered because I moved closer to my one true goal.

 This strategy is helping me change my life.
 I’d love to hear how it could help change yours.
-Click below to email me.
+Click to email me.